Blue-Wall-Group/BlueWallGroup-wiki-archive/Requirement-(User-Story)-Template.md

 Phabricator link is only required when a Phabricator issue is used.
 A story expression may also appear as the user story title in CA Agile.
 User story titles in CA Agile have a character limit of 256 and may need to be shortened.
 User story protocol of this type may be subject to slight changes due to style preference.
+Estimated story points consist of Fibonacci-like numbers, such as: 1, 3, 5, 8, etc.
+Estimated times to develop may be put in terms of sprint-lengths when trying to avoid actual intervals.